Generic Name: sirolimus (sir-OH-li-mus)

 - Decreased sperm production has occurred in some men taking sirolimus.
 Normal sperm production has usually returned when sirolimus was stopped.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including complete blood cell counts, kidney function, urine protein, blood cholesterol and triglyceride levels, and sirolimus blood levels, may be performed while you take sirolimus.
+- Lab tests may be performed while you take sirolimus.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of sirolimus: